o3de/o3de.org/content/docs/userguide/high-quality-shadow-get-enabled.md

 ---
-description: ' Use the Get Enabled &endash; High Quality Shadow node in the &ALYlong;
-  &script-canvas; editor to learn whether a High Quality Shadow component is enabled for a specific entity. '
+description: ' Use the Get Enabled – High Quality Shadow node in the Amazon Lumberyard Script Canvas editor to learn whether a High Quality Shadow component is enabled for a specific entity. '
 title: Get Enabled
 ---